kyma-project/test-infra/docs/prow/security_commit_scanner.md

 Every PR is examined for security leaks.
 Only the commits - changes to individual files are tested, not the entire repository or whole files.
 During the pull request testing process, Gitleaks is executed, performing leak detection operations.
-The scanner takes into account commits from the 'main' branch to the last commit on your branch.
+The scanner takes into account commits from branch `main` to the last commit on your branch.

 ## Workflow